Your relationship with food…

 Look at yourself clearly as you are.

 It’s difficult your experience of living in the body you have isn’t pleasant, yet it’s essential.
-As you grow in acceptance make sure you sprinkle in a lot of the positive thoughts and feelings.
-Positive thoughts have the tendency to multiply and nourish your desire for change.
+As you grow in acceptance, sprinkle in many positive thoughts and feelings.
+Positive thoughts tend to multiply and nourish your desire for change.

 When you build your future by accepting where you are right now while focusing on gaining more self-knowledge, you’re well on your way to getting your needs met and changing your relationship with food.